sucv/ABAW3/ReadMe.md

-> During my PhD I struggled for finding a working pipeline for my emotion recognition project, because I was new to deep learning, I didn't have seniors to follow, and the ER community is not as popular/open as others.
-I hope the code here can be helpful for those lost souls.
+> During my PhD I struggled for finding an end-to-end working pipeline for my emotion recognition project.
+I was new to deep learning, I didn't have seniors to follow, and the ER community is not as popular/open as others.
+Then a good soul shared his code and models to me.
+I was salvaged and survived my PhD.
+> I hope the code and model state here can be helpful for those lost souls.

 ### Conda environment